Mobile card terminal for food trucks and market stalls: Which device suits your Swiss street business?

 Battery care

-Charge the terminal fully overnight.
-Avoid leaving the device permanently on the charging cable once it is already full – this shortens battery life.
-At multi-day festivals, a power bank as backup is worthwhile.
-In winter, in temperatures below 0 °C, battery performance can noticeably decrease – then keep the terminal closer to your body or in a heated area.
+Charge the terminal completely overnight.
+Avoid leaving the device permanently on the charging cable when it is already full – this shortens the battery life.
+At multi-day festivals, a power bank is worthwhile as a backup.
+In winter with cold temperatures below 0 °C, the battery performance can decrease noticeably – then keep the terminal closer to your body or in a heated area.

 Theft protection

-A compact terminal can be stolen easily.
-Secure it with a tether to the counter or keep it in a lockable drawer when you step away briefly from the stand.
-If working in a team: clarify who is responsible for the device.
-Most terminals can be locked remotely via the provider's online dashboard in the event of loss or theft.
+A compact terminal can easily be stolen.
+Secure it with a tether to the counter or keep it in a lockable drawer if you leave the stall briefly.
+When working in teams: clarify who is responsible for the device.
+Most terminals can be remotely locked in case of loss or theft via the provider's online Dashboard.

 Hygiene

-In the food service environment, customers and staff regularly come into contact with greasy food.
-Clean the terminal daily with a slightly damp microfibre cloth.
+In the food service environment, customers and service staff regularly come into contact with greasy food.
+Clean the terminal daily with a slightly damp microfiber cloth.
 Do not spray aggressive cleaning agents or disinfectant sprays directly onto the display.
-Contactless payment (NFC) has the advantage that the card does not touch the device at all – this reduces both wear and hygiene risks.
+Contactless payment (NFC) has the advantage that the card does not touch the device at all – this reduces both wear and tear and hygiene risks.

-8. Checklist: set up a mobile terminal for your food truck or market stall
+8. Checklist: Setting up a mobile terminal for your food truck or market stall

-1. Choose a terminal with an integrated 4G SIM so you can take payments at changing locations without WLAN.
+Choose a terminal with an integrated 4G SIM to be able to accept payments at changing locations without WLAN.

-2. Check battery life: at least 300 transactions or 8+ hours of operation per charge.
+Check battery life: at least 300 transactions or 8+ hours of operating time per charge.

-3. Clarify accepted payment methods: Debit Mastercard, Visa Debit, credit cards, TWINT and mobile wallets (Apple Pay, Google Pay).
+Clarify accepted payment methods: Debit Mastercard, Visa Debit, credit cards, TWINT, and mobile wallets (Apple Pay, Google Pay).

-4. Work out transaction fees against your average daily turnover – compare at least three providers.
+Calculate transaction fees with your average daily turnover – compare at least three providers.

-5. Weigh up purchase vs rental model: seasonal operation → rental; year-round operation → purchase may be worthwhile.
+Weigh purchase vs. rental model: seasonal business → rental; year-round business → purchase can be worthwhile.

-6. Clarify receipt printing: Do you need printed receipts?
-If not, a smaller device without a printer is sufficient.
+Clarify receipt printing: Do you need printed receipts?
+If no, a smaller device without a printer is sufficient.

-7. Test online dashboard and end-of-day closing: check export options for bookkeeping (CSV, PDF).
+Test online Dashboard and end-of-day closing: check export options for accounting (CSV, PDF).

-8. Plan for a power bank or spare charger for multi-day events.
+Plan a power bank or spare charger for multi-day events.

-9. Protective measures: tether, protective case, daily cleaning of the terminal.
+Protective measures: plan a security tether, protective cover, and daily cleaning of the terminal.

-10. Test run before first use: run through connection, payment, receipt sending and end-of-day closing once completely.
+Test run before first use: completely play through connection, payment, receipt sending, and end-of-day closing once.

 Frequently asked questions about the mobile card terminal for food trucks and market stalls